Who can enter:

 When/where to take your art:

 Please make every effort to deliver your art to Squires Student Center, 290 College Ave.
-Blacksburg, on Friday, October 19th between 9am-9pm.
+Blacksburg, on Friday, October 4th between 9am-9pm.
 Metered parking is available along College Ave. or in the Squires Lot on the corner of College Ave. and Otey St. before 5pm.
 After 5pm, parking is free.
-You can also call (540) 250-2588 to have someone meet you in front of Squires to drop off your art on the 19th ONLY – please call ahead!
+You can also call (540) 250-2588 to have someone meet you in front of Squires to drop off your art – please call ahead!

 • Entries must be the original work of the entrant – no traced or copyright protected images.